pablopunk/dot/README.md

 ### Modules

-Each module under the `modules/` folder needs to have at least a `dot.lua`.
-If not, it will be ignored. **Modules can be recursive**, meaning you can have nested directories within the `modules/` folder, and each can contain its own `dot.lua` to define configurations and dependencies.
+Each module under the `modules/` folder needs to have a `dot.lua` file. **Modules can be nested** - you can have directories within the `modules/` folder, and each can contain its own `dot.lua` to define configurations and dependencies.

 #### `dot.lua`